ctrlplusb/easy-peasy/website/docs/docs/api/action.md

     The payload, if any, that was provided to the [action](/docs/api/action.html) when it was dispatched.

 - `config` (Object)

-    The config object that was provided to the [action](/docs/api/action.html) when it was dispatched.
+  An optional object to configure the [action](/docs/api/action.html).

-    - `immer` (Boolean)
-      Whether to use `immer` to update the state.
+  - `immer` (Boolean) Whether to use `immer` to update the state.
 Defaults to `true`.
 You may want to consider disabling immer when dealing with a large/deep data structure within your state.
 Immer does unfortunately have an overhead as it wraps data in a Proxy solution for the mutation based updates to work.
 We would suggest only using this escape hatch if you are noticing any performance degradation.

 ## Tutorial